 In 2001 I moved to the US with my small son, and from there, in 2002 to Istanbul, where I developed another small son.
 In Istanbul I wrote for Time Out Istanbul, Cornucopia and .bkz and occasionally contributed travel features to international publications including Condé Nast Traveller.
 In 2005 I moved to Belgium where I started writing for the legendary (and alas now defunct) expat publication The Bulletin, becoming a section editor and writing about art and Antwerp’s avant-garde fashion scene.
 From Belgium I also contributed features to The International Herald Tribune, The Financial Times and DAMn.
 After a chance meeting with the editor on a trip to Beijing, I also started writing a regular column for ArtReview magazine.
 I left The Bulletin and became first editor at large and then editor in chief of The Word, a young Brussels-based magazine focussed on photography and culture.

 After a few years working on the editorial team of the venerable British art magazine ArtReview, in September 2015 I left to go fully freelance.
 My first regular gig came as art critic for The Independent on Sunday.
-Since the Sindy's unfortunate demise I have moved over to the i for which I am now the chief art critic.
-I still write on and off for The New York Times and T Magazine, both online and in print, and contribute rather more regularly to The Guardian's culture pages.
+Following the Sindy's unfortunate demise I moved over to the and worked as chief art critic for the paper from 2016 until May 2024.
 In 2022 editor Ed Behrens invited me to write a monthly column for Apollo magazine, which is where I get to ask difficult questions and play around with ideas.
-I’m a regular writer for Art Quarterly, Art Monthly, ArtReview and Frieze, and also write on art for lifestyle publications including Vogue and House and Garden.
-For the last few years I have been a contributing editor to the wonderful botanical culture journal The Plant.
+I’m a regular writer for The Guardian, The Times Literary Supplement, Art Quarterly and Frieze.
+For a number of years I was a contributing editor to the wonderful botanical culture journal The Plant.

 I do a LOT of talking.
 Often with artists, and often about art.